jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Time to Act Stargazer

 I know one thing.
 Thanks to to Internet Age protagonists, you can't go back to snail mail, telephones, or Blockbuster.
-You're a modern cyborg.
-The tools of the Internet Age are everywhere.
+You're a modern day cyborg committed to using the tools of the Internet Age.
+These super powerful tools are everywhere.
 Levers of power waiting for you to grab.

 Darth Blockbuster will never, ever, ever, "see the light".
 But that's why I'm not writing to "The Executive."
 I'm writing to you Stargazer.
 You're the player god!